Book review: 'Beyond the 4% rule' by Abraham Okusanya

 He next looks at the theories that don’t work, from managing volatility in a retirement portfolio, the limitations (Abraham has a less polite interpretation!) of a natural yield approach (living off the dividend income from a portfolio), to the downsides of cash buffers.

-Abraham then covers flexible withdrawal strategies (i.e. not just increasing withdrawals by inflation each year) with inflation adjustment options including Guyton and advanced withdrawal rules such as ‘ratcheting’.
+Abraham then covers flexible withdrawal strategies (i.e. not just increasing withdrawals by inflation each year) with inflation adjustment options, including Guyton Klinger guardrails and advanced withdrawal rules such as ‘ratcheting’.

 The final sections of the book look at what can impact the sustainable withdrawal rate.
 These include asset allocation, longevity and fees and how these can be used to bake a 'layer cake' of a sustainable withdrawal rate.

 Abraham's book was the first that helped to plan a sustainable retirement for a UK retiree, with most books before this tending to be aimed at US audiences (for example, those by renowned retirement expert Wade Pfau).
 It deserves its place on the bookshelf for those planning for retirement (and those helping them!).
-That said, I felt that some of the examples were not always as clear as they could be, and the book would’ve benefitted from a case study where the impact of factors affecting SWR was in one place.
+That said, I felt that some of the examples in the book were not always as clear as they could be, and the book would’ve benefitted from a case study where the impact of factors affecting SWR was in one place.
 Fortunately, we've covered this in our series of blog posts on sustainable withdrawal strategies, including Bill Bengen's work and the Guyton-Klinger guardrails!

 Want to find out more

 If you want to find out more about creating a sustainable retirement income, please schedule a free, no-obligation call.

 The team at Pyrford Financial Planning are Independent Financial Advisers based in Weybridge, Surrey.
 We specialise in retirement planning and provide pension advice, investment advice and inheritance tax advice.